POKEMON Monotype Challenge Guide — Every Type Ranked

 Plan your HM slaves carefully

 In Gen 1–5, you need HMs that might not exist in your type.
 Most players allow 1–2 HM slaves from outside the mono type — agree with yourself on this rule before you start.
+Changing this rule mid-run when it becomes inconvenient undermines the challenge and is generally frowned upon by the monotype community.

 Use our generator for type-filtered picks